 London is home to a handful of reputable modeling schools that can get you one step closer to a career as a model.
 They’re also a great option if you’re starting out, but remember you don’t need to go to a modeling school become a model.

 Modeling schools or courses aim to help you get ahead in the industry.
-Courses will typically teach you the a specific skill set that may be useful in your future professional career.
+Courses will typically teach you the specific skill set that may be useful for your future professional career.
 The overlap between the acting and modeling worlds means you may find yourself in a class with models and actors as the same techniques and characteristics are needed in both industries.
 For example, courses covering topics such as voice projection and self-confidence.

 A modeling school will teach you a range of different aspects related to modeling and the career path you will find yourself on.
-As well as teaching professional modeling, many schools and courses cover the latest runway strategies, how to work the catwalk, personal image development, advice on exercise, nutrition, makeup, skin and hair, as well as portfolio development.
-They will also explain how to work with a photographer, although most models learn this skill on the job it can be useful to know a few mannerisms and practices before that all important shoot.
+As well as teaching professional modeling, many schools and courses cover the latest runway strategies, how to work the catwalk, personal image development, advice on exercise, nutrition, makeup, skin, and hair, as well as portfolio development.
+They will also explain how to work with a photographer, although most models learn this skill on the job it can be useful to know a few mannerisms and practices before that all-important shoot.

 The exact nature of a course depends on the type of modeling you would like to work in.
 It’s also important to do your research or find a school through recommendations from fellow models.
 If a school promises to find you work if you cough up the cash for a class, then don’t believe them.
 A course is a useful tool, but it’s not a golden ticket to a modeling job.